-Then, you can do your guided reading assessment through Zoom.
+Next, can do your guided reading assessment through Zoom.
 Because you can share your screen, you can provide a book for students to read off your screen even if they don’t have a physical one.
-Pull up the book on your computer, share your screen, and have them read while you take a running record.
+Pull up the book on your computer during the meeting and share your screen.
+Turn the pages for your student while they read.

 Finally, take a running record while your student reads on blank paper.
 If you happen to have the text printed out, that’s great!
 If not, you can do it on a blank piece of paper in a notebook or whatever is handy.
 You can find a running record cheat sheet on my How to Take a Running Record blog post for errors and self-corrections.
 Analyze the record(s) to see where your student ended the year at for guided reading.